robot-learning-freiburg/ros_sam/README.md

 This package is what the name suggests: Meta's `segment-anything` wrapped in a ROS node.
 In this wrapper we offer...

- - ROS services for segmenting images using point and box queries
+ - ROS services for segmenting images using point and box queries.
  - An RQT interface for specifying point queries interactively.
  - A Python client which handles the serialization of queries.